RespiraWorks/Ventilator/software/gui/rpi-image/README.md

 ## QEMU Files (QEMU emulator version 2.11.1)

-Both of these files are from [this](https://github.com/dhruvvyas90/qemu-rpi-kernel) repo with RPi kernels
+You will need both of these files from [this](https://github.com/dhruvvyas90/qemu-rpi-kernel) repo with RPi kernels:
-### kernel-qemu-4.19.50-buster
-Kernel used to spin up Raspbian via QEMU.
+* `kernel-qemu-4.19.50-buster` - kernel used to spin up Raspbian via QEMU.

-### versatile-pb-buster.dtb
-Compiled device tree used to spin up Raspbian via QEMU
+* `versatile-pb-buster.dtb` - compiled device tree used to spin up Raspbian via QEMU

 Ensure both of these files are in the same directory as the raspbian image.